BartBruininks/mdvcontainment/README.md

  *Any complex configuration of (non)nonperiodic segments is supported by this algorithm in a fast, robust, unambiguous, deterministic and rot+trans invarient (up to voxel discretization) manner.*

+> [!NOTE]
+> MDVContainment has had a rework offering much improved performance and quality.
+However
+> here is the [legacy](https://github.com/BartBruininks/mdvcontainment/tree/legacy) version if you insist in using it.

 <p align="center">
   <img src="https://github.com/BartBruininks/mdvcontainment/assets/1488903/be5fff63-a967-47c2-a933-a3ecb7dcd5de">
 </p>